 Fighting a DUI charge in Arizona is not easy—no matter the circumstances involved.
 To give yourself the best chance of attaining a favorable outcome, you should discuss your case with a Phoenix DUI lawyer right away.

 Have you been charged with DUI after calling rideshare?
-If so, our Phoenix DUI defense lawyers can help fight your charge.
+If so, our Phoenix DUI defense attorneys can help fight your charge.
 To discuss your case in a free and confidential consultation, call 480-405-7922 or request an appointment online now.